-In 1929 the original Federation era house at 5 Horsburgh Grove was demolished and a Neo Georgian Revival style building added.
+In 1929, the original Federation era house at 5 Horsburgh Grove was demolished and a Neo Georgian Revival style building added.
+As of 2023, this 1929 house has been demolished.

 The surrounding streets largely retain their pattern of subdivision from the late 19th century, though some lots were further subdivided with their Victorian residences demolished and replaced with smaller residences in the late the twentieth century.
 Today, the dwellings within this precinct continue to remain in use as private residential homes.